CohortMinseok/Bumblebee/README.md

 - **Clockwise / Anti-Clockwise Rotation** - choose from many map farming strategy which best suit your class and training map.
 - **Works on All Maps** - maps too many complicated platforms? no worries! this bot works on all maps in the game.
 - **Custom Script Recording Method** - *Coming Soon*, better KPM than clockwise / anti-clockwise rotation.
-- **Custom Map Design** - best strategy out there to farm a map.
+- **Custom Map Design Method** - *Coming Soon* best strategy out there to farm a map.
 Up to 90% KPM efficiency compare to human hand grind.
 Up to 290 mobs per minute for Shangrila map and above while human can do maximum 300 mobs per minute.
 - **QoL Utilities Functions** - enable auto pet feed, auto revival and more.
 - **Exp Buffs Hotkeys** - simply setup your assigned exp buffs hotkey in setting tab to enable auto exp buffs.
 - **Telegram Binding** - free telegram bot to send you current maplestory status, other player on same map alert, chat alert, and more.